Who we are

 Who we work with

 We work alongside groups that speak to a need for a new kind of politics and believe in the power of bringing people together to call for change — such as Environment America, U.S. Public Interest Research Group (U.S. PIRG), Fair Share, National Environmental Law Center and Environmental Action.

 Environment America is a policy and action group with one mission: to work for a greener, healthier world with clean air, clean water and clean energy.
 Whether it’s promoting policies that result in more solar and wind power, or working for better protections for our rivers, streams, lakes and drinking water, Environment America challenges all of us to put the environment first.

-U.S. PIRG is a non-partisan consumer advocacy group that works on issues that we shouldn't tolerate in this day and age.
+U.S. PIRG is a non-partisan consumer advocacy group that works on issues we shouldn't tolerate in this day and age.
 From reducing the overuse of antibiotics in the food industry to defending consumer protections on Wall Street, U.S. PIRG doesn't see issues as liberal or conservative — it works on important issues to make the lives of people in states across the country healthier, safer and more secure.

 Whether you’re a canvass director, field manager or canvasser, you’re an integral part of a group committed to building a strong campaign to win on the real challenges and problems we face.